AmmarMenda/mydotfiles/README.md

 it will start the script

-All these scripts and config files are very janky I will improve on these but I made this for newbies like me  who even though had many resources couldnt figure out how to most of the stuff and had to learn on my own
+All these scripts and config files are very janky I will improve on these but I made this for newbies like me  who even though had many resources couldnt figure out how to do most of the stuff and had to learn on my own